thecommunitydigitallibrary/cdl-platform/README.md

 To use the CDL, you have two options:

 1. Online version: Visit [the CDL website](https://textdata.org/), install the Chrome extension, create an account, and begin saving websites.
-2. Local version: Clone this repository, set up Docker, and run the services locally.
+2. Offline version: Clone this repository, set up Docker, and run the services locally.

 ## Setting up the local version
 Note that the local version is still under development: